billyrayvalentine/asm68k-megadrive-slidedeck/README.md

 Slides can be progressed by setting a timer or by pressing any button on the joypad.

-Each slide must have a picture of 256x168.
-This leaves room for upto 32x9 text chars beneath the picture.
-(288 chars)

 All 95 printable ASCII are implemented.

 Each slide image has one palette on one plane and is therefor limited a maximum of 16 colours.